Expert Advice on How to Easily Switch Jobs when Pregnant (Do and Don’ts)

 Read: Questions to Ask HR about Maternity Leave

-Rule 2: Negotiate for Work Balance and Work Travel before
+2. Negotiate for Work Balance and Work Travel

 Before you switch or move companies when pregnant, it is important to discuss important work dynamics.
 As a pregnant mom, things such as work hours, work travel, benefits for breastfeeding moms, etc. are important to you.
 You are worthy of basic accommodations at your new job, but you need to ask for them.